 No abbess can have a more unlikely name than the founder of Minster Abbey in Sheppey: Saint Sexburgha.
 She had it erected on land left to her by her son King Eorcenberht of Kent in 664, using stone quarried at Boughton Monchelsea.
 It was badly damaged by the Danes, who habitually landed on Sheppey in the C9.
 Not until the C12 was it seriously improved, when Archbishop de Corbeil rebuilt it in something like its current form.
 In particular, he constructed the distinctive churches – one for the Abbey, one for the local community – that, having a shared wall, were semi-detached.
 This helped save the Abbey Church from destruction during the Dissolution of the Monasteries, along with the Gatehouse, which was a private residence.
 It was fortunate, because the Church contains some interesting features, notably the de Northwode brasses and several stone monuments that provide an interesting catalogue of medieval armour.

-The priory west of Sandwich is a story of Mercians, Danes, Normans and, would you believe, Bavarians.
+The priory west of Sandwich is a story of Mercians, Danes, Normans, and, would you believe, Bavarians.
 According to legend, it was founded by Ermenburga of Mercia, who came to demand restitution for the murder of her two brothers.
 She was allowed to let her pet deer wander, and the territory it covered in a day was granted to her for a nunnery.
 This thrived until ca 850, when the Danes turned up and killed everyone.
 In 1027, however, King Cnut allowed some Canterbury monks to rebuild the formerly wooden abbey in stone.
 Things again went pear-shaped when the invading Normans laid waste to Thanet so that it could provide no succour to raiding Danes.
 It gradually recovered, but the kiss of death was the Dissolution of the Monasteries.
 A large part of the abbey survived nevertheless, and in 1937 was occupied by a Bavarian chapter of Benedictine nuns.
 They still permit short but interesting guided visits today.

 National Maritime Museum

 The National Maritime Museum is arguably the jewel in Greenwich’s crown.
 Surprisingly, it was not established until 1934, when it took over the building that had been occupied by the Royal Hospital School, next door to the Queen’s House.
 What makes it so special is of course that Britain dominated the world’s seas for about two centuries, making its maritime history uniquely interesting to anyone from around the world.
 Greenwich, a naval centre since Roman times, was an obvious location for it.
 The Museum displays a rich selection of the two million or so artefacts it holds.
-The highlights include exhibitions on polar exploration and the Battle of Jutland, as well as set pieces like Nelson’s uniform from Trafalgar; but many hours can also be whiled away inspecting its many paintings, maps, manuscripts, and instruments.
+The highlights include exhibitions on polar exploration and the Battle of Jutland, as well as set pieces like Nelson’s bullet-holed coat from Trafalgar; but many hours can also be whiled away inspecting its many paintings, maps, manuscripts, and instruments.
 Being free to enter, it naturally draws large crowds, typically amounting to nearly 2.5 million a year.